ultimate intro guide to human design and marketing

 on the blog

-Veronica is a certified Digital Marketer & a serial traveler.
-She worked in the aviation industry for 10 years, for one of the biggest airlines in the world.
-She lives the digital nomad life, and runs her digital marketing business remotely from beautiful islands and exotic locations.
+Veronica is a certified Digital Marketer, serial traveler, MIndfulness & Tech junkie.
+She lives the digital nomad life, and runs her digital marketing business remotely from beautiful islands and exotic locations and loves helping women achieve the same dream!

 If becoming a digital nomad has been a dream of yours: there are plenty of jobs for digital nomads that can make your wish come true!